CommunityToolkit/Windows/components/Behaviors/src/ReadMe.md

 ## Package Contents

-This package contains the following controls in the `CommunityToolkit.WinUI.Behaviors` namespace:
+This package contains the following in the `CommunityToolkit.WinUI.Behaviors` namespace:

+- KeyDownTriggerBehavior
+- AutoSelectBehavior
+- ViewportBehavior
+- FocusBehavior
+- NavigateToUriAction
+- StackedNotificationBehavior
+- AnimationCompletedTriggerBehavior
+- AnimationStartedTriggerBehavior
+- InvokeActionsActivity
-- Animation Helpers
+- StartAnimationAction
-- Focus
+- StopAnimationAction
-- Headers (Fade, QuickReturn, Sticky)
-- Keyboard
+- FadeHeaderBehavior
-- StackedNotifications
+- QuickReturnHeaderBehavior
-- Viewport
+- StickyHeaderBehavior

 ## Which Package is for me?